chanwoo-park-official/chanwoo-park-official.github.io/index.md

 My research experience includes previous work with [Amazon AGI](https://www.amazon.science/) and [NAVER AI](https://clova.ai/en/research/research-areas.html) (industry), as well as with the [Ryu Optimization Group](https://ernestryu.com/) and the [Bioinformatics Group](http://bibs.snu.ac.kr/) (academia).

 My current research interest is multi-agent learning:
-* (Multi-agent) LLM Theory (including provable super-human AI, alignment problem, etc..), Intersection of Multi-agent RL, Game Theory, and genAI.
+* Single/Multi-agent Sequential Decision Making LLMs Training with provable guarantees.-- It should combine game theory, sequential decision-making theory, and understandings of the recent advances in VLM.

 Feel free to reach me!
 I actively discuss various topics with folks!
 I am open to collaboration (but not advising currently), so please don't hesitate to reach out if you're excited about these topics and would like to work together!

 **I love [games](https://en.wikipedia.org/wiki/Game_theory)!!!!
 Life itself is a [game](https://a16z.com/games/) :)**

-I have held a certification in Korean actuary since 2018.
+I have held a certification as a Korean actuary since 2018.

 I run [ML-Theory-Korea](https://mltheory-korea.github.io/) with my colleagues.
 Feel free to email me (cpark97 at mit.edu) to join ML-theory-Korea.
 We are actively researching several areas.